cerb/cerb.github.io/_guides/integrations/linkedin/linkedin.md

 ---
 title: Integrate with LinkedIn
 excerpt: A step-by-step guide for integrating Cerb and LinkedIn.
+summary: This page provides a comprehensive guide on integrating Cerb with LinkedIn, enabling users to utilize LinkedIn's API for automation through Cerb bots.
+It details the steps to create a LinkedIn app, configure authentication, and set up a LinkedIn service within Cerb.
+The guide also explains how to link a connected account to LinkedIn in Cerb and use this connection in bot behaviors, allowing for automated interactions with LinkedIn's REST API.
+The process includes creating an app on LinkedIn, configuring OAuth settings, and using the connected account for executing HTTP requests in bot actions.
 permalink: /guides/integrations/linkedin/
 layout: integration
 topic: Integrations